What Is Purple Prose, Beige Prose, and Blue Language?

-Because I like to mentally masturbate, here is how I would rewrite it:
+Here is how I would rewrite it:

-He lay still on the grass with his shirt half-open, eyelids closed, although he did not sleep.
+He lay still, on the grass with his shirt half-open, eyelids closed, although he did not sleep.
 His white skin, faintly flushed, sparkled like thousands of tiny diamonds.

 That is really all you need to get the point across.
 The rest of that paragraph is distracting and cause for ridicule.

 Some will argue that purple prose is merely a style choice; that it is, therefore, really a personal opinion whether or not an ornate passage is “good” writing.
 I would disagree.

 There is a big difference between lyrical writing and purple prose.

 Work by F. Scott Fitzgerald offers a great example of lyrical writing.
 It’s ornate, but poignant, and has an inherent rhythm to it.
 It’s “pretty,” yet elicits a visceral, emotional reaction from the reader.
 Meyer’s writing is juvenile, which is why it was such a big hit with the teenage crowd.

 Here is an example of great Fitzgerald writing, from The Great Gatsby: